renderedtext/semaphore-docs-new/source/docs/ubuntu-1804.md

 For the list of all databases, services and available versions check [Ubuntu 18.04 platform documentation](#supported-stack).

+### 4. Install additional software

-#### 4. **Install additional software** - If your application requires software packages that are not pre-installed be aware that versions available in Ubuntu 18.04 might differ.
+If your application requires software packages that are not pre-installed be aware that versions available in Ubuntu 18.04 might differ.
 The best way to go about this is to check the [list of pre-installed packages](#supported-stack) before installing software manually.

 Ubuntu 14.04 and Ubuntu 18.04 have mostly the same components with newer versions.